SeaHogs/tp/docs/UserGuide.md

 * The NRIC must be a NRIC of an already existing patient.
 * The value HEIGHT and WEIGHT should be positive alphanumerical values.
+* The allergy tag should be a single word of alphanumeric characters and no space.

 <div markdown="block" class="alert alert-info">